raspberrypilearning/blockscad-coder-keyring/en/step_1.md

 ![screenshot](images/coder-keyring.png)

+The keyring will be roughly 14mm by 50mm.

 ### What you will learn

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}: